Hidden Movie Easter Eggs: Meaning + Film Examples

-Easter eggs can range from short cameo appearances from the director or someone famous from another movie in the same genre to references to other films that a director has made.
-They can function as allusion and intertextuality, as symbols – or be for pure fun.
+Easter eggs can range from short cameo appearances from the director or someone famous from another movie in the same genre to references to other films that the director has made.
+They can function as allusion and intertextuality, as symbols, or be for pure fun.

 Examples of famous Easter Eggs in Film